Toxic Foods For Dogs You Have To Avoid Giving Them

 Grapes, raisins, and sultanas

 Grapes contain an unknown poisonous toxin with evidence supporting renal failure in dogs.
-Any dose of grapes that your pup consumes could be problematic so ensure you are taking the necessary precautions to make sure they never digest any amount.
+Any doses of grapes that your pup consumes could be problematic, so ensure you are taking the necessary precautions to make sure they never digest any amount.

 Note this means raisins are toxic for dogs, too, so your pup should never eat raisins.
-Estimated amounts of grapes with renal injury are about 32 g/kg and raisins 11-30 g/kg – so just a few of grapes or raisins have been associated and documented with potentially fatal and dangerous consequences.
-Key takeaway – don’t risk it by even giving your puppy one raisin or grape.
+Estimated amounts of grapes with renal injury are about 32 g/kg and raisins 11-30 g/kg.
+Therefore, just a few of grapes or raisins have been associated and documented with potentially fatal and dangerous consequences.
+The key takeaway is do not risk it by even giving your puppy one raisin or grape.